newbieKD/isaac_ros2_nav2/README.md

 **Note**: Each subdirectory contains version-specific Docker configurations, environment files, and detailed usage examples.
 Please refer to the appropriate README.md file based on your target version.

+> 📄 **Third-Party Code Notice**: This project includes components derived from the Isaac ROS Workspaces (humble_ws), which are licensed under the Apache 2.0 License.
+All original license files and notices are preserved in accordance with the upstream license requirements.

 ## Reference